Real Estate SEO: 10 Steps You Need to Know in 2021

 If it does, restructure it to encourage your users to click elsewhere on your site.
 This can be done simply by providing links to your other relevant pages.

 For example, are there pages that mobile users leave quickly?
-Consider simplifying these pages to make it easier people to find what they want.
+Consider simplifying these pages to make it easier for people to find what they want.

 Google Analytics will even show you what can be done to improve the speed of your site.
 (More information on speed is in Point 4 later in this article).

 It’s beneficial to improve your number of repeat visitors.
 That’s because it’s a good sign that you’re providing value to searchers.
 Analyse what pages users come back to on your site.
 Can you get that content in front of the visitors who aren’t returning?
 And can you produce more of that type of content?

 Segment and analyse those users that originated from organic Google search and made an enquiry.
 What page did they click through to?
 How well is that page ranking?
 If that ranking can be improved, you’ll get more quality traffic and leads.